hamidaebadi/StickyReader/documentation/timetable.md

 24.06.2022  |   6       | Impelementing user regesteration functionality on both backend and frontend
 26.06.2022  |   4       | Implementing login & logout functionality for both backend and frontend
-28.06.2022  |   4       | Implementing adding reading path functionality for both backend and frontend
+28.06.2022  |   4       | Implementing adding reading path functionality for both backend and frontend 29.06.2022  |   4       | Working on User Interfaces, adding new pages, modification on navbar 30.06.2022  |   3       | Working on User interfaces and database design